Tori Shogi Tori Shogi

 Endgame

 • Cranes and Falcons are the classic pieces for mating, similar to Shogi generals.
-Be familiar for using these pieces in tandem to deliver checkmate.
+Be familiar with using these pieces in tandem to deliver checkmate.

 • Geese are very weak pieces, but they can be critical to checkmate as they are one of the few pieces that can attack forwards and diagonally.
 Try to get a goose two files away from the opponent's phoenix, then drop it back to position yourself for a strong crane/falcon drop.